 All adult group visits operate on a first come, first served basis and are subject to our standard day entry fee.
 No discounts apply.
 Please see "Group Requirements" below for guidelines to ensure that your group has a fun, enjoyable, and safe visit.

+Youth school and community groups are welcome to enjoy the land and its trails and carriage roads, for both educational studies and recreational hiking.
+A minimum of 1 adult chaperone for each 8 minors is required.
 Youth groups (under 21 years of age) interested in receiving a discounted rate must apply for a permit at least ten business days in advance.
 Groups must be affiliated with a recognized organization.
 The weekday discounted rate for youth organizations eligible for a group permit is $8 per person.
 Group permits are issued on a first come, first served basis.
-Complete the application and liability release form and mail it, with payment, to the Mohonk Preserve.
+Complete the application and liability release form and mail it, with payment, to Mohonk Preserve.
 We issue permits by email.
 We greatly appreciate your reading the information below and making sure your group can meet Preserve requirements before applying for a permit.
-Discounts are not available for adult hiking groups or group climbing; to arrange climbing group visits, see our climbing page.
-In addition, group biking and group horseback riding are not allowed on the carriage roads and trails of the Mohonk Preserve at any time.
-Group discounted rate is unavailable during hunting season.
+Discounts are not available for group climbing; to arrange climbing group visits, see our climbing page.
+In addition, group biking and group horseback riding are not allowed on the carriage roads and trails of Mohonk Preserve at any time.
+Group discounted rate is not available during weekends and hunting season.

 Every group must have an appointed leader and end-of-line “sweep.”

 - have basic map-reading and navigation skills, take responsibility for route selection, and be familiar with the Preserve.
 If possible, scout the hike prior to a group visit.
 (Scouting passes for group leaders are complimentary.)

 - maintain a pace suitable for all members to ensure safe behavior and that everyone in the group stays together at all times.